Saturday Is a Work Day! No, Really!!

 Just us!
 Robin, Mary, and I had our morning coffee and chatted for a while before getting to work.
 Mary and Robin headed to the office so Mary could get her 1099s downloaded with Robin’s help.
 I headed to the garden and worked for the next six hours transplanting strawberries, moving blueberries to the west wall, fixing the drip system, and straightening up the vineyard.

-Speaking about “vintage”, I love this car (although I love the 55 Packard Caribbean better).
+Speaking about “vintage”, I love the 1955 Caddy (although I love the ’55 Packard Caribbean better).

 1957 Cadillac ElDorado Convertible.